JosiahSiegel/triple-stack/README.md

     - Change `config.authentication_keys` to equal `[ :username ]`
     - Change `config.ldap_create_user` to equal `true` so all valid LDAP users will be allowed to login and an appropriate user record will be created.
     - Change `config.ldap_use_admin_to_bind` to equal `true` so the admin user will be used to bind to the LDAP server during authentication.
-- Run `rails generate migration add_username_to_users username:string:uniq` to create a migration to add a username column to the users table.
+- Run `rails generate migration add_username_to_ldap_users username:string:uniq` to create a migration to add a username column to the ldap_users table.
 - Run `rake db:migrate` to update the database with the migration.

 ***